 As part of the purchase price allocation, the Company identified developed product rights for Auryxia as the primary intangible asset.
 The fair value of the developed product rights for Auryxia was determined using the multi-period excess earnings method which is a variation of the income approach, and is a valuation technique that provides an estimate of the fair value of an asset based on the principle that the value of an intangible asset is equal to the present value of the incremental after-tax cash flows attributable to the asset, after taking charges for the use of other assets employed by the business.
 Key estimates and assumptions used in this model were projected revenues and expenses related to the asset, estimated contributory asset charges, and a risk-adjusted discount rate of 20.0% used to calculate the present value of the future expected cash inflows from the asset.
-The intangible asset is being amortized on a straight-line basis over its estimated useful life, which for Auryxia is nine years.
+The intangible asset is being amortized on a straight-line basis over its estimated useful life, which at the time of the Merger was estimated to be nine years.
+During the second quarter of 2020, the Company identified indicators of impairment related to the developed product rights for Auryxia and recorded an impairment charge of \$115.5 million and made a corresponding adjustment to the estimated useful life of the developed product rights for Auryxia from nine years to seven years (see Note 9 for additional information).

 The Company also identified an executory contract in the supply agreement between Keryx and BioVectra Inc., or BioVectra, which includes future firm purchase commitments.
 This executory contract was deemed to have an off-market element related to the amount of purchase commitments that exceed the current forecast and as such, the Company recorded a liability in purchase accounting.
 As of the acquisition date, the fair value of the off-market element was \$29.5 million.
+During the second quarter of 2020, the Company recorded an \$11.0 million increase to the liability for excess purchase commitments and a corresponding charge to cost of goods sold (see Note 14 for additional information).